yukinosaru/wu-xing/README.md

 I started this when I first started playing with Android and had planned to use fragments.
 I didn't get very far!

 Currently updating this - firstly migrating what little there is to Android Studio, then using what I know now to actually implement it

+UPDATE: Have abandoned this version as it was simpler to just start again.